British Airways flight held at Paris airport over security concern

 "Apparently an individual has made a direct threat to this aircraft.
 We will all be led off the aircraft & baggage searched in due course."

-Upon leaving the aircraft, Anderson tweeted that all passengers underwent multiple X-ray scanning checks while security personnel searched baggage and sniffer dogs walked through the plane.
+All passengers had multiple X-ray scanning checks while authorities secured the plane, he said.

-Anderson told CNN they had no new updates from officials and passengers are re-boarding the aircraft.
+Anderson told CNN they had not received any further updates from officials but that passengers were re-boarding the aircraft.

 "So I presume it was a false alert," he added.